Home » All Recipes » Drinks » Cool And Refreshing Paloma Mocktail

 • Rosemary sprigs: Lightly clap the rosemary between your hands to release its oils before adding for maximum flavor.

-• Optional garnish: Grapefruit slices and extra rosemary sprigs.
+• Optional garnish: Grapefruit or lime slices and extra rosemary sprigs.

 Step-By-Step Instructions